angerami/angerami.github.io/_pages/projects.md

 {% include base_path %}

-*My research spans experimental particle physics, machine learning applications, and the intersection of statistical physics with artificial intelligence.
+*My research spans nuclear and particle physics, machine learning applications, and the intersection of  physics with artificial intelligence.
 This work demonstrates how fundamental physics insights can drive innovations in AI, while advanced computational methods open new frontiers in experimental physics.*

 ---